BackendStack21/restana/README.md

 - `server`: Allows to override the HTTP server instance to be used.
 - `ignoreTrailingSlash`: If `TRUE`, trailing slashes on routes are ignored.
 Default value: `FALSE`
 - `allowUnsafeRegex`: If `TRUE`, potentially catastrophic exponential-time regular expressions are disabled.
 Default value: `FALSE`
-- `maxParamLength`: Dfines the custom length for parameters in parametric (standard, regex and multi) routes.
+- `maxParamLength`: Defines the custom length for parameters in parametric (standard, regex and multi) routes.
 Default value: `100`
 - `defaultRoute`: Default route handler when no route match occurs.
 Default value: `((req, res) => res.send(404))`

 #### Example usage: